UX Design Optimization

 PROBLEM

-Curriculum was bloated from years of piecemeal edits
+Curriculum bloated from years of piecemeal edits

-Educator training did not scale with enrollment growth so support was inconsistent
+Educator training didn’t scale with enrollment

 PROCESS